 Continued involvement with Ethiopia: collaborating with his Italian colleague on a collection of cultural profiles, collaborating with a female Ethiopian colleague on aspects of the prostitution experience, and consulting with and advising new researchers into Ethiopian society.

 2000-2004 (selected intervals): ethnographer for the Youth Opportunity (YO) Program funded by the Department of Labor.
 Twenty-eight million dollars was given to Cleveland, Ohio to gain insight into the world of Black youth living in Cleveland's Empowerment Zone and the repercussions of joblessness.
 Dr. Ron is presently a core member of the CSU Center on Healing Across Cultures.
 This project is involved in research in India, Belize, Ethiopia, and Appalachia.
-An annual symposium brings scholarly papers by nationally known authorities, discussions of health-related topics, music, and vegetarian foods.
+An annual symposium brings scholarly papers by nationally known authorities.
+Currently, Dr. Ron is researching Hawaiian shamanism.
+He will spend Fall Semester, 2014, on Sabbatical, on the Big Island, HI, surveying sacred sites, collecting mythologies of those sites, interviewing shamans of the Kahuna tradition and making shamanic excursions into nonordinary reality.